-Gastronomy tourism is one of the niche areas that has drawn increasing attention as a part of heritage tourism (Long, 2014; Timothy, 2016).
-Though frequently regarded as the art of good eating, gastronomy is about appreciating the connection between food and host culture (Everett, 2012; Okumus et al., 2018).
-As Everett and Aitchinson (2008) argue, food is not just for survival but is a cultural artefact.
-It is often considered as a lens to understand and appreciate the local culture (Cohen and Avieli 2004; Galvez et al. 2017) and to valuate a destination's cultural heritage (Bjork and Kauppinen-Raisanen, 2016).
+Gastronomy tourism is one of the niche areas of heritage tourism (Timothy & Ron, 2013).
+Gastronomy is about appreciating the connection between food and host culture (Everett, 2012).
+Food is not just for survival but is a cultural artefact and is often considered as a lens to understand and appreciate the local culture (Galvez et al., 2017).
 As Long (2014) notes, savouring the food of others is part of experiencing their culture.
-People with a strong interest in gastronomy engage not only in eating and experiencing the local food but also in its preparation and researching culinary heritage (Boesen et al. 2017).
+People with a strong interest in gastronomy engage not only in eating the local food but also in its preparation and researching culinary heritage (Boesen et al., 2017).

-Tourist experiences are a continuous process of events or activities at tourist destinations that allow tourists to enjoy the location (Walker and Moscardo, 2014).
-Memorable tourism experiences are the best possible experience at a tourist destination that is remembered and recalled long after the event has occurred (Kim, Ritchie and McCormick, 2012).
-Tourists travel in search of embodied holiday experiences and the local cuisines of destinations form a major ingredient of such experiences (Everett, 2008; Long 2014).
+Tourist experiences are a continuous process of events or activities at tourist destinations that allow tourists to enjoy the location (Walker & Moscardo, 2014).
+Memorable tourism experiences are the best possible experience that is remembered and recalled long after the event has occurred (Kim et al., 2012).
+Tourists travel in search of embodied holiday experiences and the local cuisines of destinations form a major ingredient of such experiences (Everett, 2012).
 The cuisine of a destination is an important determinant of the quality of the holiday experience (UNWTO, 2012).
-Gastronomy answers tourists' need for experiencing the authentic culture of a destination (Walter, 2017; Sims, 2009) and is a way of participating in serious leisure activities (Prayag et al., 2020).
+Gastronomy answers tourists' need for experiencing the authentic culture (Walter, 2017) and is a way of participating in serious leisure (Prayag et al., 2020).

-Gastronomy tourism takes several forms, which include eating and drinking in local restaurants, food festivals and exhibitions, visits to farms and food production centres, farmers' markets, attending cooking classes and demonstrations, homestays, home cooking classes, and eating at local households (Hall and Sharples, 2003; Karim and Chi, 2010; Bell, 2015; Azavedo, 2019).
-Cooking classes as a form of gastronomy tourism has been gaining in popularity and attending cooking classes to learn and engage in food preparation has become an authentic way of experiencing local cuisine (Bell, 2015; Agyeiwaah, et. al., 2019; Luoh, et. al. 2020).
-Many cooking schools have come up in tourist destinations all over the world to provide tourists with an opportunity to engage in gastronomic experiences.
-These take many forms such as part of homestay accommodation, home-based cooking classes, professional culinary schools, and small restaurants offering cooking lessons along with dining.
+Gastronomy tourism takes several forms, which include eating and drinking in local restaurants, food festivals and exhibitions, visits to farms and food production centres, farmers' markets, attending cooking classes and demonstrations, homestays, home cooking classes and eating at local households (Azavedo, 2019; Bell, 2015; Karim & Chi, 2010).
+Cooking classes as a form of gastronomy tourism has been gaining in popularity and attending cooking classes to learn and engage in food preparation has become an authentic way of experiencing local cuisine (Agyeiwaah et al., 2019; Bell, 2015).
+Many cooking schools have come up in tourist destinations to provide tourists with an opportunity to engage in gastronomic experiences.
+These take many forms such as part of homestay accommodation, homebased cooking classes, professional culinary schools and small restaurants offering cooking lessons.
 As Everett (2012) notes the cooking schools offer tourists hands-on food experiences and represent a form of participant consumption.
-They represent an opportunity to engage in authentic and creative tourism experiences that allow tourists not only to connect with the local community and fellow tourists but also to gain new cooking skills from the local people (Richards, 2015; Bell, 2015; Pratt et. al., 2020).
-Cooking classes have been described as a form of third-generation gastronomy tourism experiences (Richards, 2015; Pratt et al., 2020).
+They represent an opportunity to engage in authentic and creative tourism experiences that allow tourists not only to connect with the local community and fellow tourists but also to gain new cooking skills from the local people (Bell, 2015; Pratt et al., 2020; Richards, 2015).
+Cooking classes have been described as a form of third generation gastronomy tourism experiences (Pratt et al., 2020; Richards, 2015).